sonjastrieder/static-project-template/src/_data/README.md

 # Data

-This "Data" folder is the designated location for `json` and `yaml` file data that will be injected into your templates under the `site.data` property.
+This "Data" folder is the designated location for `json` file data that will be injected into your templates under the `site.data` property.

 ## Example